RazrFalcon/ttf-parser/c-api/README.md

-A complete C bindings to the Rust's `ttf-parser` library.
+A mostly complete C bindings to the Rust's `ttf-parser` library.

 ## Build